The Relationship between Sleep Apnea and Erectile Dysfunction

 - Complex Sleep Apnea Syndrome (CompSAS) – having both OSA and CSA

-It’s also known that men with obstructive sleep apnea (OSA) had higher erectile dysfunction than men without OSA.
+Before, OSA is among the least studied risk factors for erectile dysfunction but in recent years researchers have found evidence that men who have obstructive sleep apnea are more likely to have ED, and vice versa.
+Sleep apnea has been linked to low testosterone, erectile dysfunction, and fatigue.
 Testosterone is the key hormone responsible for the normal growth and development of male organs.
 It maintains other sexual characteristics such as libido.
-Men restore most of their testosterone levels during sleep, as oxygen is needed to produce testosterone.
+Men restore most of their testosterone levels during sleep, as oxygen is needed to produce testosterone so you can imagine how being sleep deprived plays a significant role in testosterone levels and production.
 If one has irregular breathing because of sleep apnea, we can infer that their testosterone levels are negatively affected by the lack of oxygen supplied during sleep (oxygen deprivation).
 As testosterone levels decrease, so does men’s libido.

 It is also important to note that common symptoms of lack of sleep are irritability, mood changes, and limited attention span, which could put a strain on your day-to-day relationship with your partner.
 Loud snoring and nocturia are symptoms that would disturb your partner’s rest as well.
 You may both suffer from sleep deprivation, and increase the likelihood of sexual dysfunction.
 As you get less sleep, you experience poorer moods and mental health problems.
 The more exhausted you are, you become less cognizant of your partner’s needs.